Akaze9/errpg/README.md

 #### Nameshelp

-The following commands asks questions one by one
+The nameshelp command asks questions one by one.
+You can begin with this to know about the available races and nationalities:

 ```
 nameshelp